rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 2. REST API
 3. Database

-> You will be importing three repositories containing the Nordmart review application code and its configuration.
+> You will be importing three repositories containing the Nordmart review application and its configuration.

 2. `Nordmart Review` is hosted in a git repository, which you can import by clicking on the `Import Project` tile.